Best Air Filters for Allergies, Pets, and More

 First, you’ll need to know which size to buy.
 There are several standard sizes for air filters.
 If your existing filter isn’t labeled, our informative guide will help you determine the size you need.

 MERV stands for minimum efficiency reporting value.
-It measures an air filter’s effectiveness at reducing airborne particles and contaminants.
+It measures an air filter’s effectiveness at reducing airborne particles and contaminants from 0.3 to 10 microns in size.

 Not all HVAC systems are designed for a high MERV filter.
-If your owner’s manual doesn’t specify what rating your filter should be, contact a technician.
+If your owner’s manual doesn’t specify what rating your filter should be, contact an HVAC technician.
 Using a MERV rating that’s too high for your system will cause airflow issues.

 Different types of filters have varying benefits and drawbacks.
 Below, we’ve outlined some of the most common kinds of air filters.